goiaalexia/awesomeizecs/README.md

 ## Overview

-This project showcases my bachelor's thesis, a full-stack application with CRUD functionalities, entity relationships, an instant feedback compiler as part of the focus on gamified learning, and other features meant to **ease the educational process for the students and teachers of _BBU, starting with Fall 2025_**.
+This project showcases my bachelor's thesis, a full-stack application with CRUD functionalities, entity relationships, an instant feedback compiler as part of the focus on gamified learning, and other features meant to **ease the educational process for the students and teachers of a university**.

 ## Technologies